kyma-project/api-gateway/README.md

 The API Gateway module offers the following features:

 - API Exposure: The module uses Istio features to help you easily and securely expose your workloads by creating APIRule custom resources.
-With an APIRule, you can:
+With an APIRule, you can perform the following actions:
   - Group multiple workloads and expose them under a single host.
   - Use a short host name to simplify the migration of resources to a new cluster.
   - Configure the **noAuth** access strategy, which offers a simple configuration to allow access to specific HTTP methods.